-1. Although guidance is provided for arterial streets, these are under State jurisdiction.
-Values presented in this table are consistent with ODOT's urban design guidance.
-For detailed design recommendations on US 101 and US 20, the identified urban contexts for Newport are provided in the appendix and ODOT's urban design guidance is publicly available.
+^{1.} Although guidance is provided for arterial streets, these are under State jurisdiction.
+Values presented in this table are consistent with the Blueprint for Urban Design (BUD).
+For detailed design recommendations on US 101 and US 20, the identified urban contexts for Newport are provided in the appendix and the BUD is publicly available.

-2. For use along low volume local streets in residential areas only.
-Yield streets are an option for new streets, while shared streets are an option for existing streets.
+^{2.} For use along low volume local streets in residential areas only.
 Requires intermittent on-street parking on at least one side to allow for vehicle queuing and passing opportunities.
 For blocks of no more than 300 ft. in length, and with fire access roads at both ends, a 16 ft. width may apply to local streets that carry fewer than 500 vehicles per day, or a 12 ft. width may apply to local streets that carry fewer than 150 vehicles per day.
 For blocks longer than 300 feet, this also requires 30 ft. long pullouts/no parking zones every 150 ft. to allow for 20 ft. wide clear areas (excluding drainage swales) or 26 ft. wide clear areas near fire hydrants.